-Depression and celiac disease are certainly both against you here.
+Depression and celiac disease - should you worry?

 These feelings are natural when you are first told you have celiac disease.
 In fact, if I am truthful, they can even persist, on occasion, for many years!
 It isn't a type of depression that tablets can cure.
 Its more a form of self pity and longing for what should have been, if your body had not let you down.

 Eventually feelings of relief may surface.
 Knowing, at last, what is wrong can help you to look forward to a healthier future.
 Even better is the realization that the treatment doesn't include needles or surgery, just a change of diet.